edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 - despite not being a face-to-face course, it went well and was mich more interactive than I expected and ran very smoothly +1
 - I liked the explanation making explicit the need to avoid overload
 - I wasn’t looking forward to doing this over Zoom, but it’s working out better than I anticipated.
 I also like how the schedule has been modified to give us a bit more time out.
 (This is also useful practical experience for helping with our School’s shift to mostly online teaching in September!)
+- Learnt a lot.
+- Granular insights into teaching/ learning practices - VERY useful to go through these considerations in such a structured / systematic format
+- Lots of exercises and questions to engage the audience
+- Good distribution of really useful content across the day, the episodes were well planned
+- The pace was great, appreciated the breaks and empathy for online call fatigue!
+Really liked the use of breakout rooms.
+- Good pace and instructors were very engaging
+- Enjoyed the exercises this afternoon - less scary than the morning ones :-)
+- zoom is tricky, but probably now is a good time to figure out how to do online teaching/learning
+- Useful coverage of pedagogy without burdening with too much information, very practical aspects to use in teaching. getting some theory was really useful

 ## What can be improved upon/what was confusing/what needs clarification?